Fine Arts, BA

 Majors must take the Senior Seminar Project in consecutive semesters of their senior year.

-Studio electives can be taken in any order as long as prerequisites are met.
+Art and Design Electives can be taken in any order as long as prerequisites are met.

 The degree and major requirements displayed are intended as a guide for students entering in the Fall of 2019 and later.
 Students should consult with their academic program regarding final certifications and requirements for graduation.